The Depths of Finer Things

 Beula frowns.
 Excuse me.
 Everyone has a name.

 Not me.
 The child says.
 Not yet.
 I haven’t decided yet.
-And my mom says that’s okay – she said I can take whatever name I want, and I can be whatever I want to be.
+And my mom says that’s okay – she said I can take whatever name I want.
+I can be whatever I want to be.
 There’s no need to rush.
 So I’m taking my time to get it right.

-The child shrugs hir shoulders.
+The child shrugs.
 Or maybe I can be everything all at once.

-The slow crawl of traffic on the street.
 Beula looks to the sky.
 The sun just starting to set.
 She looks to the gold watch on her wrist.
 6pm or so it says.
 Fake but no one knows.
 She forgets the pit in her stomach, the irregularity of her heartbeat, the nervous shake of her fingers.
 No one will ever know.
 Breathe.
 If she smoked cigarettes, she would smoke one now.
 Gross.
-The smell of her mother smoking cigarettes in the bathroom.
-Beula looks down at the river and takes a breath, fills her chest with city air, calm, she breathes out.
+The smell of her mother smoking cigarettes in the bathroom when she was a little girl.
+She looks down at the river and takes a breath, fills her chest with city air, calm, she breathes out.
 Like smoke.

 Well what do people call you?
 She asks.

-They don’t really.
-The child shakes hir head from side-to-side and looks to the ground.
-To the paint on the sidewalk leftover from bridge construction last year, the broken glass in green pieces, finger heart and handprints left by children when the cement was still fresh…
+They don’t, really.
+The child says and shakes hir head and looks to the ground.
+Looking to the paint on the sidewalk leftover from bridge construction last year, the broken glass in green pieces, finger heart and handprints left by children when the cement was still fresh.

 At school?
 Beula asks.